 There have been previous proposals for more extensive reforms to partnership law.
 In 2003, the Law Commission and Scottish Law Commission published joint recommendations on the law of partnership, including limited partnerships, and in 2008 the government consulted on proposed reforms to the establishment, registration and de-registration of a limited partnership, the liability of limited partners to third parties, and the rights and obligations of general and limited partners.

 The government decided not to proceed with those reforms, however.
-Instead, the Legislative Reform (Limited Partnerships) Order 2009 made more modest amendments to the Limited Partnership Act, clarifying that a limited partnership comes into existence when the Registrar registers it and that the certificate the Registrar issues on registration is conclusive evidence of its formation, and requiring new limited partnerships to include in their name an indication of their status.
+Instead, the Legislative Reform (Limited Partnerships) Order 2009 made more modest amendments to the Limited Partnerships Act, clarifying that a limited partnership comes into existence when the Registrar registers it and that the certificate the Registrar issues on registration is conclusive evidence of its formation, and requiring new limited partnerships to include in their name an indication of their status.

 We may nevertheless see further reforms in due course.
 For example, it has been suggested that English limited partnerships should be given legal personality, as is already the case in Scotland and some other jurisdictions.
 Recently, however, there have been reports that a notable rise in the number of limited partnerships registered in Scotland may indicate increased use of the structure for criminal purposes.
-The Department of Business, Energy and Industrial Strategy has called for evidence on this point, and it seems unlikely that further proposals for reform will be brought forward until these concerns have been addressed.
+The Department for Business, Energy and Industrial Strategy has called for evidence on this point, and it seems unlikely that further proposals for reform will be brought forward until these concerns have been addressed.